Irene-Li/SphericalHarmonics/README.md

 ```

 - `--embedding` — path to the `.npz` embedding file.
-- `--data_root` — the folder containing `main_dataset` and `sup_dataset`
+- `--data_root` — the root data folder, `Data`.
+It is searched recursively for
-  (searched recursively for the `.vtp` files).
+  the `.vtp` files, so it only needs to sit above the dataset folders.

 Two windows open:

 - **Embedding window** — a 2D scatter plot, one dot per organoid.
 The "color by"
+  buttons on the left recolor the dots — by timepoint, cluster, complexity,
+  cell-type diversity, per-marker fate fraction, or **condition** (WT vs the
-  buttons on the left recolor the dots.
-Clicking a dot loads that organoid's 3D
+  `pert` drug treatments).
+Clicking a dot loads that organoid's 3D mesh.
-  mesh.
 - **Organoid window** — the 3D mesh.
 Drag to rotate, scroll to zoom.
-When the
-  meshes carry per-vertex fate-marker fields, the mesh options panel switches
-  which field colors the surface.
+A draggable
+  **"Colour organoid by"** panel lists the per-vertex fate markers; click one to
+  colour the surface by it, and the choice persists as you click through
+  organoids.

 Dragging the two windows apart keeps them from overlapping.
 Closing either window
 quits.

+### Optional: `--source pipeline`

+By **default** the viewer reads meshes straight from the `.vtp` files
+(`--source vtp`) and needs nothing else — this is the self-contained mode the
+rest of this README assumes.

+Passing `--source pipeline` instead loads precomputed per-organoid pipeline
+outputs (`{stem}_coeffs.npz` + `{stem}_transformed_mesh.obj`, written by
+`run_new_meshes.py`) and unlocks extra shape overlays: the **"Colour organoid
+by"** panel gains an **HKS / shape** section (raw heat-kernel signatures at
+several diffusion times, plus bag-of-features words) alongside the fate markers.

+This requires having run that processing first, so those files exist under
+`--data_root`; without them the meshes won't load.
+If you only have the `.vtp`
+meshes, stay on the default `--source vtp`.

 ---